sheldonhull/sheldonhull.hugo/content/blog/2018-07-23-deleting-a-directory-that-has-a-trailing-space-shouldn-t-be-this-hard.md

 tags:
 - tech
 - powershell
-title: Deleting a Directory That Has a Trailing Space Shouldn't Be This Hard
+title: "Deleting a Directory That Has a Trailing Space Shouldn't Be This Hard"
+slug: "Deleting a Directory That Has a Trailing Space Shouldn't Be This Hard"
 ---

 It shouldn't be this hard.
 This is a consumate #windowsmoment